500Foods/WelcomeToTroodon/docs/level_m/every_print.md

 - [ ] 🙂 &nbsp; 09 &nbsp; - &nbsp; Check that the nozzle temp is appropriate for the filament being unloaded
 - [ ] 🙂 &nbsp; 10 &nbsp; - &nbsp; Use the "Unload Filament" macro to retract the filament
 - [ ] 🙂 &nbsp; 11 &nbsp; - &nbsp; Pull the filament out (usually from the back of the printer, not the print head)
-- [ ] 🙂 &nbsp; 12 &nbsp; - &nbsp; Cut the end of the filament to square off the end in preparation for its next use
+- [ ] 🙂 &nbsp; 12 &nbsp; - &nbsp; Cut the end of the filament to square off the end, or sharpen it, in preparation for its next use
-- [ ] 🙂 &nbsp; 13 &nbsp; - &nbsp; For the new filament, cut the end if it isn't already prepared for use
+- [ ] 🙂 &nbsp; 13 &nbsp; - &nbsp; Use the [NoClogger](https://www.etsy.com/ca/listing/1203822782/noclogger-the-must-have-3d-printing-tool) tool, if you've got one, to clean out the filament path
-- [ ] 🙂 &nbsp; 14 &nbsp; - &nbsp; If printing from a filament dry box, check the settings of the dry box
+- [ ] 🙂 &nbsp; 14 &nbsp; - &nbsp; For the new filament, cut the end, or sharpen it, if it isn't already prepared for use
-- [ ] 🙂 &nbsp; 15 &nbsp; - &nbsp; Check that the nozzle temp is appropriate for the filament being loaded
+- [ ] 🙂 &nbsp; 15 &nbsp; - &nbsp; If printing from a filament dry box, check the settings of the dry box
-- [ ] 🙂 &nbsp; 16 &nbsp; - &nbsp; Feed the filament until it reaches the print head
+- [ ] 🙂 &nbsp; 16 &nbsp; - &nbsp; Check that the nozzle temp is appropriate for the filament being loaded
-- [ ] 🙂 &nbsp; 17 &nbsp; - &nbsp; Use the "Load Filament" macro and check that the new filament is extruded
+- [ ] 🙂 &nbsp; 17 &nbsp; - &nbsp; Feed the filament until it reaches the print head
-- [ ] 🙂 &nbsp; 18 &nbsp; - &nbsp; Clean out the extruded filament and give the nozzle a good brush
+- [ ] 🙂 &nbsp; 18 &nbsp; - &nbsp; Use the "Load Filament" macro and check that the new filament is extruded
-- [ ] 🙂 &nbsp; 19 &nbsp; - &nbsp; Use the "Nozzle Clean" and "Nozzle Purge" macros to ensure everything is ready
+- [ ] 🙂 &nbsp; 19 &nbsp; - &nbsp; Clean out the extruded filament and give the nozzle a good brush
-- [ ] 🙂 &nbsp; 20 &nbsp; - &nbsp; Use the [NoClogger](https://www.etsy.com/ca/listing/1203822782/noclogger-the-must-have-3d-printing-tool) tool, if you've got one, to clean out the filament path
+- [ ] 🙂 &nbsp; 20 &nbsp; - &nbsp; Use the "Nozzle Clean" and "Nozzle Purge" macros to ensure everything is ready

 #
 Next: [Weekly Maintenance](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_m/weekly.md)